AniStepBall/aws-week5-terraform-infra/README.md

-# AWS Week 5 - Infrasturture as Code with Terraform
+# AWS Week 5 - Infrastructure as Code with Terraform

 ---
 ## Overview